Academic skills I: Academic Writing

 •An appreciation of why such qualities maximize the standard and impact of academic outputs.

-SESSION 4 EDITING Thursday 16 November
+TOPIC 4 EDITING Wednesday 20 November

 The production of scholarly work is a process involving reflection, reconsideration, and revision.
 Accordingly, in this session, students consider how to edit their work, by soliciting the evaluations of trusted colleagues, responding to their own nagging doubts, asking tough questions of their work, and ultimately knowing when to stop.